Explains the different types of automation available, when and how automation applies to orders, and how to reprocess automation in ShipStation.

 Move an order to the On Hold status

-Set a custom packing slip or email notification template
+Assign a custom packing slip or email notification template to an order

 Set the order to include a return label